2017-20 | Joint Programme with the European Commission (DG-REGIO) | Routes4U

 The Routes4U Project has been launched in the framework of the joint programme between the Council of Europe (Directorate General of Democracy) and the European Union (European Commission – DG REGIO).

-The 30-Month project (2017-20) enhances regional development through the Cultural Routes of the Council of Europe in the Baltic Sea, the Danube, the Adriatic-Ionian and the Alpine Region.
+The 30-Month project (2017-20) enhances regional development through the Cultural Routes of the Council of Europe in the Adriatic-Ionian, the Alpine, the Baltic Sea and the Danube Region.
 These EU Macro-Regions encompass 27 countries with more than 340 million people.

 Routes4U Project objectives are: